camonsma/Home_Sales/README.md

 # Home_Sales
 module 22 challenge
 # to run the process:
-Use the file Home_Sales in google colab
+1. open google colab
+2. upload file Home_Sales.ipynb
+3. Run the program
+# Thank you for your work
+Corey